NVIDIA/warp/README.md

 ## Omniverse

-A Warp Omniverse extension is available in the extension registry inside Omniverse Kit or Create:
+A Warp Omniverse extension is available in the extension registry inside Omniverse Kit or USD Composer:

 <img src="https://github.com/NVIDIA/warp/raw/main/docs/img/omniverse.png" width=550px/>

 Enabling the extension will automatically install and initialize the Warp Python module inside the Kit Python environment.
-Please see the [Omniverse Warp Documentation](http://docs.omniverse.nvidia.com/extensions/warp.html) for more details on how to use Warp in Omniverse.
+Please see the [Omniverse Warp Documentation](https://docs.omniverse.nvidia.com/extensions/latest/ext_warp.html) for more details on how to use Warp in Omniverse.

 ## Learn More